bluemindset/Web-Application-PV-Annoation-System/README.md

 1. Every Panel information is stored inside MYSQL including images with type blob.
 2. Insert , Update , Delete , Read are done using AJAX
-3. PHP Rest API using PHP Data Objects (PDO) such as Panel,Database and User
+3. PHP Rest API using PHP Data Objects (PDO) such as Panel,Database and User Objects.

 ## Authentication
 The user enter its credentials inside the form.